EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 ### A backend has a 3D battle option but BC does not recognise it

 BC requires a compatible **live battle-camera host**, not merely a renderer that happens to draw Pokémon in 3D.
 Current validated hosts are listed above.

+`STADIUM2_IMPORTER` is supported through its own live presentation/camera adapter rather than through the Shape-family `BattleCam` contract.
+On supported versions, BC leaves the importer's Stadium2 presentation intact and directs the camera over it.

 ### Gold right stick does not behave like RBY